deepfence/ThreatStryker-docs/docs/docs/sensors/docker.md

 sudo systemctl restart docker
 ```

-ThreatMapper agent VMs do not require any changes for proxy server.
+ThreatStryker agent VMs do not require any changes for proxy server.